MbinOrg/mbin/docs/02-admin/03-optional-features/07-anubis.md

 Anubis is a bot programm trying to block bots by presenting proof-of-work challengers to the user.
 A normal browser will just solve them (provided JavaScript is enabled on it) whilst AI scrapers will most likely just accept the challenge as the response.

-Ths simple answer is: because it is better than just blocking anonymous access to mbin.
+Ths simple answer is: because it is better than just blocking anonymous access to Mbin.

 ### How does it work?